Check out my Video

 It is not always necessary to use the Edge Detection settings as you are basically trusting photoshop to detect the width of your edge.
 Better results are often obtained using the Refine Edge Brush Tool with Show Edge ticked on.

-As you increase the radius it causes photoshop to evaluate what’s inside of that border.
+As you increase the radius width it causes Photoshop to evaluate what’s inside of that border.

 Global Refinement Settings